Growing blueberries tend to require a lot of patience but with the right companion plant, this is sure to be easier.

 7. Sweet Fern

 Sweet fern is also known as Compotonia Peregrine.
-Sweet fern is a low growing plant that loves the sun and acidic soil which makes it an ideal companion for blueberries.
-This plant attracts butterflies to your garden and it is also a nitrogen producing plant that can be of great benefit to your blueberries.
+Sweet fern is a low-growing plant that loves the sun and acidic soil which makes it an ideal companion for blueberries.
+This plant attracts butterflies to your garden and it is also a nitrogen-producing plant that can be of great benefit to your blueberries.

 Some herbs are great companions to blueberries and basil happens to be one of those herbs.
 It can thrive in similar acidic conditions like blueberries but nothing too extreme.
 Basil features violet blossoms that can compliment a blueberry bush.
-Having basil planted in your garden provides you with flavouring for hundreds of recipes.
+Having basil planted in your garden provides you with flavoring for hundreds of recipes.

 Heaths are plants that are also known as bell heather and it is a common low grower plant in western Europe and Great Britain.
 It blooms best at the end of winter and the start of spring hence it will be fine planted alongside blueberries.
 It grows into a short height of 2 feet hence it can be planted in front of a blueberry bush.

 Intercropping blueberries with some species of grasses can improve your fruit yield and plant growth.
 To pave way for successful blueberry cultivation, grow cover crops like grasses on the planting site before planting your blueberry.
 This process also fertilizes the soil.